Versatile International announces new lighting venture in Saudi Arabia

-Versatile International (www.versatileinternational.com), the Middle East’s first fully integrated stone project management consultancy, has announced the establishment of a new company to manufacture lighting technologies in Saudi Arabia.
+Saudi Arabia - Versatile International, the Middle East’s first fully integrated stone project management consultancy, has announced the establishment of a new company to manufacture lighting technologies in Saudi Arabia.

+Asheil Versatile Lighting Technologies is an end-to-end lighting manufacturer that also provides consultancy and planning services for large scale lighting installations.

 “Asheil combines the project governance expertise of Versatile International with the manufacturing capabilities of our partner, Haneco.
 The company’s unique service offer is designed to address disparity in the market, insulate Saudi Arabia from global supply chain challenges, and support the Kingdom’s signature development projects in delivering against Vision 2030.”